Frequently Asked Questions

 Yes, our latest volumes provide brief identifications, including birth and death dates, of the individuals who corresponded with Jefferson.
 Our volume indexes are a good place to explore whether your ancestor appears in Jefferson correspondence.
 Sometimes the fact that someone wrote to a famous person helps prevent an otherwise obscure individual from being lost in the pages of history.
 We also frequently turn to published genealogical histories to help us fill in the blanks on some of the subjects we identify.

 The project has had five general editors: Julian P. Boyd (Vols.
 1-20), Charles T. Cullen (Vols.
 21-23), John Catanzariti (Vols.
 24-28), Barbara Oberg (Vols.
 29-41), and James P. McClure (Vol. 42- ).
-The work has been carried on with the efforts of numerous staff over the years including senior associate editor: Elaine Weber Pascu, Eugene R. Sheridan; associate editors Fredrick Aandahl, Mina R. Bryan, Lyman H. Butterfield, R. R. Crout, Tom Downey, William H. Gaines, Jr., Joseph H. Harrison, Jr., Elizabeth I. Hutter, Martha J. King, J. Jefferson Looney, W. Bland Whitley; assistant editors: Shane Blackman, Alfred L. Bush, Andrew J. B. Fagal, George H. Hoemann, Ruth W. Lester, F. Andrew McMichael, Merry Ellen Scofield, Amy Speckart; editorial assistants Elizabeth Peters Blazejewski, Linda Monaco; editorial associate Linny Schenck; research associates Alison Dolbier and John E. Little; consulting editors Jean-Yves M. Le Saux and Lucius Wilmerding, Jr.; and several foreign language translators including Robert W. Hartle, Reem F. Iverson, Simone Marchesi, François P. Rigolot, Carol Rigolot, and several technical advisers.
+The work has been carried on with the efforts of numerous staff over the years including senior associate editor: Elaine Weber Pascu, Eugene R. Sheridan; associate editors Fredrick Aandahl, Mina R. Bryan, Lyman H. Butterfield, R. R. Crout, Tom Downey, James Alexander Dun, William H. Gaines, Jr., Joseph H. Harrison, Jr., Elizabeth I. Hutter, Martha J. King, J. Jefferson Looney, W. Bland Whitley; assistant editors: Shane Blackman, Alfred L. Bush, Andrew J. B. Fagal, George H. Hoemann, Ruth W. Lester, F. Andrew McMichael, Merry Ellen Scofield, Amy Speckart; editorial assistants Elizabeth Peters Blazejewski, Linda Monaco; editorial associate Linny Schenck; research associates Alison Dolbier and John E. Little; consulting editors Jean-Yves M. Le Saux and Lucius Wilmerding, Jr.; and several foreign language translators including Robert W. Hartle, Reem F. Iverson, Simone Marchesi, François P. Rigolot, Carol Rigolot, and several technical advisers.
 A separate roster of editors who have worked on the Retirement Series volumes can be found on the Monticello website.

 Yes, we maintain an in-house database and control file of all Jefferson’s known correspondents, the dates of the letters, the locations of the original manuscript material, and our own internal control numbers.